-However, there is an endoscopic foraminal stenosis surgery method that reduces the likelihood of those risks.
+However, there is a minimally invasive foraminal stenosis surgery method that reduces the likelihood of those risks.
 At Laser Spine Institute, we use minimally invasive techniques in foraminotomy, laminotomy and other spinal procedures with great success.
 Patients experience meaningful relief with minimal side effects on a regular basis.

 If you’d like more information on foraminal stenosis surgery at Laser Spine Institute, contact us today.
 We’ll be happy to review your MRI or CT scan.